 We've mentioned this over and over again, but natural is so hot right now.
 Special, hand-crafted furniture definitely celebrate the beauty of wood and the art you can create with the material.
 Handmade furniture ensure that your home looks quality and unique, and not like everyone has all tumbled out the same high-street shop.

 We are all individuals, so why should our home look like anyone else's?
 Celebrate organic interiors in your own way with furniture that works for you, whilst supporting smaller businesses that are producing handmade pieces.

 Image credit: Urbanara via Hey Lila Hey

 Sustainability is cool.
-Whether your passionate about reducing your waste and carbon footprint and doing your bit to save our beautiful planet or you just want to be 'in' and 'on-trend', we don't care, because either way you'll be doing good for the environment and looking great whilst doing so.
+Whether you're passionate about reducing your waste and carbon footprint and doing your bit to save our beautiful planet or you just want to be 'in' and 'on-trend', we don't care, because either way you'll be doing good for the environment and looking great whilst doing so.

-Up-cycling existing furniture, natural and organic materials, modest styles and a clutter free home are all ways to live more sustainably.
+Up-cycling existing furniture, natural and organic materials, modest styles and a clutter-free home are all ways to live more sustainably.
 Investing in the right technology can also ensure that you're not being wasteful or over-indulging where you don't need to.